Master of Arts Degree in Music

 brass, woodwinds, percussion, and

-choral conducting.
+conducting.
 MU 656 Graduate Recital includes private

 music instruction.
 Ensemble credit